vitest-dev/vitest/docs/guide/browser.md

 npx vitest --browser=chrome
 ```

-Or if you pass down several options, you dot-syntax:
+Or you can provide browser options to CLI with dot notation:

 ```sh
 npx vitest --browser.name=chrome --browser.headless